 For Licensure by Endorsement, the requirements are as follows and can be found in Section 464.009, F.S.:

-Applicants are eligible for licensure by endorsement when they hold a valid license to practice professional or practical nursing in another state or territory of the United States.
+Applicants are eligible for licensure by endorsement when they hold a valid license to practice professional or practical nursing in another state or territory of the United States obtained by one of the following measures.

-Applicants are eligible for licensure by endorsement when they have successfully completed the State Board Test Pool Examination (SBTPE) or the NCLEX.
+Applicants are eligible for licensure by endorsement when they have successfully completed an approved or accredited nursing education program as required in Section 464.008, F.S. and the State Board Test Pool Examination (SBTPE) or the NCLEX.

 Applicants are eligible for licensure by endorsement when they have actively practiced nursing in another state, jurisdiction, or territory of the United States for 2 of the preceding 3 years without any criminal history or having his or her license acted against by the licensing authority of any jurisdiction.

 Applicants for initial licensure must use a Livescan service provider to have their fingerprints submitted electronically to the Florida Department of Law Enforcement (FDLE) for conducting a search for any Florida and national criminal history records that may pertain to the applicant.
 The results will be returned to the Care Provider Background Screening Clearinghouse (Clearinghouse) and made available to the board office for consideration during the licensure process.
 The Livescan fingerprints submitted by the applicant will be retained by FDLE and the Clearinghouse.
 All costs for conducting a criminal history background screening are borne by the applicant.
 The Board of Nursing is no longer authorized by law to accept hard fingerprint cards or results from the applicant.
 All results must be submitted electronically from a Livescan service provider.